browserscore/browserscore/tests/README.md

 ### Links Object
 Each test category can have its own `links` object with the same structure as the top-level links.

-### Required Property
-Some tests have a `required` property that specifies CSS code that must be present for the test to work properly.

 ### Properties Array
 In `values` tests, the `properties` array specifies which CSS properties the values apply to.